 Gastroesophageal reflux disease (GERD) may cause

-inflammation in the esophagus.
+inflammation in the esophagus, the tube that connects the throat to the stomach.
 This condition is

 called esophagitis.
 GERD without esophagitis is sometimes called nonerosive